Looking for the best things to do on Mljet Island, Croatia?

-Mljet Island is an untamed oasis suitable for anyone wanting a paradise away from Croatia’s bustling tourist trail.
+Then you’re in luck!
+Mljet Island is my absolute favorite Croatian island, and it’s the perfect destination for the nature and adventure buff.
+Specifically, Mljet Island is an untamed oasis suitable for anyone wanting a paradise away from Croatia’s bustling tourist trail.

-With only one major road, Mljet is home to about 1100 people spread out over a half dozen small villages, and a lush National Park covering about half the Island.
+With only one major road, Mljet is home to about 1100 people spread out over a half dozen small villages, and the lush Mljet National Park covering about half the Island.

 Table of Contents

-5 Things To Do On Mljet Island, Croatia
+8 Best Things To Do On Mljet Island, Croatia

-You’ll be going through a lot of small towns with kids playing and the road itself winds along with sheer rock face on one side and a steep drop off into the Adriatic on the other.
+You’ll be going through a lot of small towns (slow down and watch for kids) and the road itself winds along with a sheer rock face on one side and a steep drop off into the Adriatic on the other.

 Hike to Odysseus Cave

-The hike starts from the village of Babino Polje, and is a half rugged/ half smooth hour’s walk from the road.
+The hike starts from the village of Babino Polje and is a half rugged/ half-smooth hour’s walk from the road.
 Expect rocky terrain, steep slopes, and the most amazing views.

 Once you make it to the cliff’s edge, jump into the water with abandon (as long as you know how to swim, that is), and carry yourself through the salty sea into the cave.